 Baytril is a broad-spectrum antibiotic that is manufactured by the Bayer company.
-The medication is FDA approved for use in a number of animals which includes cats, dogs, and horses to treat bacterial infections.
+The medication is FDA approved for use in several animals which includes cats, dogs, and horses to treat bacterial infections.

-It belongs to a class of antibiotics known as fluoroquinolones, and is effective against a number of species of bacteria but has no effect on viral, fungal or parasitic infections.
+It belongs to a class of antibiotics known as fluoroquinolones, and is effective against several species of bacteria but has no effect on viral, fungal or parasitic infections.
 Broad-spectrum antibiotics are capable of acting on the two major bacteria groups, gram-positive and gram-negative bacteria.

 Baytril inhibits bacterial DNA-gyrase, an enzyme which inhibits inhibiting both DNA and ribonucleic acid (RNA) synthesis.
 Bacterial cell death occurs within 20-30 minutes of exposure.

 For the treatment of single or mixed bacterial infections, which include the following:

 - Urinary tract infections

 - Upper respiratory infections